The exercise below will:

 This exercise covers just some of the resources on this library guide.
 Familiarize yourself with the structure of the guide and the resources on it.

 SET UP AN "ILLIAD" ACCOUNT [SKIP IF YOU HAVE ALREADY DONE THIS]

 Spend two minutes setting up an ILLiad account, if you have not done so already.
 ILLiad enables you to order articles that Lehigh does not have electronically.
 Lehigh will order the item for you, or scan it if the print is available.
 In either case, you will receive an email with a link to the article.
 You may need to use ILLiad later in the semester or for other assignments or classes.
 Go here.
 Click on ILLiad.
 Fill out required one-time registration information.
 (If you want a tutorial, see here.)

-FIND TWO BACKGROUND (REFERENCE) INFORMATION SOURCES ABOUT YOUR TOPIC
+FIND SOME BACKGROUND INFORMATION SOURCES ABOUT YOUR TOPIC

 Go to the background information page of this guide.
-Find two resources that help you understand technical terminology that appears in the papers you found.
+Find some resources that help you understand technical terminology that appears in the papers you found.
 These can be encyclopedia articles, books or ebooks, dictionaries, handbooks, a public website (provided it is authoritative) or anything else that can help.
 They can also be popular literature, such as magazine or newspaper articles.
 See the page about the distinction between popular and scholarly articles.
-For this part of the exercise, if you want to select an article, only *popular* articles are relevant.
+For this part of the exercise, only *popular* articles are relevant.

 SCHOLARLY ARTICLE SEARCHING

 Open Medline (via Web of Science).
-Note: Medline has other versions as well, including one that is free via "PubMed", though you need to use Lehigh's version to see the Lehigh Links).
+Note: Medline has other versions as well, including one that is free via "PubMed", though for that version you need to use Lehigh's version to see the Lehigh Links).

-For documentation about searching this version of Medline, see here.
+For documentation about searching Medline (via Web of Science), see here.